aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2021/April 2021.md

 - [ ] What is Startup India Seed Fund Scheme (SISFS) ?
 What is its significance ?
 Who is the overseeing authority of the scheme ?
 DPIIT
 - [ ] List of Straits, Bays in Indo-Pacific Region ?
 - [ ] What is Perseverence Mission of NASA ?
 What is MOXIE (in-situ experiment) ?
-- [ ] #statistics : It is estimated that 15-20% of all plastics are entering oceans via riverine ecosystems, 90% are contributed by 10 of world' most polluting rivers
 - [ ] What is Cities Combating Plastic Entering the Marine Environment , cooperation agreement b/w India & Germany ?
 What is its significance & objective ?
 - [ ] What is Vande Bharat Mission ?
 What is its objective ?

 ## 21st April
-- [ ] #map : Luzon Strait ?
-Taiwan Strait ?
-Strait of Malacca ?
-East China Sea ?
-Brunei ?
 - [ ] What is Boao Forum ?
 What is its significance ?
 What is its mandate ?
 Who are its members ?
 - [ ] What is UN's Global Youth Mobilization Local Solutions Campaign ?
 - [ ] What are different bodies of European Union ?
 EU Commission ?
 Council of EU ?
 EU Council ?
 EU Parliament ?
 EU Court of Justice ?